aaronknister/pposim/README.md

 Ping-Pong Of Slightly Increased Morbidity
 ("Ping-Pong of Death" sounded too harsh)

-An MPI benchmark that for each rank:
+An MPI stress test that for each rank:

 - iterates through every other rank in ascending order and does an MPI_Isend
 - opens an output file called "pp_out.\<MY_RANK\>.dat"